 Kayaking by Lasqueti Island Photo Courtesy Parksville Qualicum Beach Tourism header

-Ladysmith has won many beauty awards over the years so a visit to this town will make you smile.
+Ladysmith is located in the beautiful Cowichan Valley and has won many beauty awards over the years, so a visit to this town will make you smile.
 With turn-of-the-century Edwardian architecture that has been preserved you can follow the Heritage Walk Route along award-winning First Avenue for a look at the turn-of-the century buildings and enjoy the quaint boutiques and cafes.
 Located near Ladysmith Harbour, Transfer Beach is a popular destination with kayaking, swimming, picnicking, and more.
 The Waterfront Art Gallery is located nearby.
 Explore the many wineries, cidery, craft beers and distilled beverages that are made in the Cowichan region and sample some culinary delights all farmed locally.
 If you like a good walk or hike, Holland Creek Trails are suitable for all abilities.
 Waterfalls, forests and lookouts provide lots to see along the way and in October salmon spawn in the creeks.

 In 1884, James Dunsmuir, the owner of the Wellington Colliery Company, was given a land grant from E&N Railway, privatizing the land which would eventually become Ladysmith.
 The community he founded in 1899 was originally known as Oyster Harbour and served as a company town for miners.
 Coal bunkers and wharves dominated the waterfront, while homes and businesses were built on the hillside.